connorobrien/Brain-Tumor-Classification-With-Convolutional-Neural-Networks/README.md

 ## 7. Discussion
 Deepak and Ameer, with their transfer-learning model applied to the same brain tumor dataset, achieved 92.3% accuracy on their baseline model, 97.8% with their SVM classifier, and 98.0% accuracy with their KNN classifier.
 Their full SVM classifier model produced AUC values of 99.9%, 99.7%, and 99.5% for Gliomas, Pituitaries, and Meningiomas respectively.
 Cheng et al. obtained an overall accuracy of 92.18% using their expanded tumor region dilation and augmentation method, with a sensitivity and specificity of 81% and 92%, respectively.
 Sajjad et al. achieved a sensitivity, specificity, and accuracy of 88.41%, 96.12%, and 94.58% with their 30-parameter data augmentation approach.

-With our custom CNN architecture achieving a 90.83% validation accuracy, our best ResNet model achieving a 93.05% validation accuracy, and our best few-shot model achieving an 89.63% prediction accuracy, our approaches highlight methods that didn’t quite perform to the state-of-the-art benchmarks, as well as methods that met those benchmarks.
+With our custom CNN architecture achieving a 90.83% validation accuracy, our best ResNet model achieving a 93.05% validation accuracy, and our best Few-shot model achieving an 89.63% prediction accuracy, our approaches highlight methods that didn’t quite perform to the state-of-the-art benchmarks, as well as methods that met those benchmarks.

 Moreover, although Prototypical Networks produced great results despite using only few samples of data, they still have limitations.
 First, they lack generalization.
 They produced an accuracy close to 99% on dataset like Omniglot because handwritten characters share similar characteristics; however, as shown from our experiment, accuracies decrease on complex data like medical images.
-Another limitation is prototypical networks only use mean to decide the center, ignoring the variance in support set.
+Another limitation is prototypical networks only use mean to decide the center, ignoring the variance in the support set.
 Therefore, we can also consider using other Few-shot learning methods such as Gaussian Prototypical Networks or Triplet loss for more complicated tasks.

 We see room to improve upon our models in a few areas.
 While the dataset was reasonably large, we would have liked to incorporate degrees of data augmentation to artificially inflate the training data.
 Several studies (Wyman et. al.) have shown data augmentation approaches that have been successful in the medical image classification field.
 Further, we utilized a GPU for our models, but still encountered memory errors.
 If we were able to access more RAM or improve the efficiency of our CNN models, we may have been able to further improve the model performance.